 What is a Testicular Biopsy?

-Testicular biopsy is a procedure that involves taking a small portion of testicle off for examination.
-The biopsy is performed by making a small incision in the skin of the scrotum.
+Testicular biopsy is a procedure that involves taking a tiny piece of testicle tissue for examination under a microscope.
+The biopsy is performed by making a small incision in the skin of the scrotum, the layers beneath and the outer layer of the testicle.
+A small piece of the testicular tissue is then removed.

 What is a testicular biopsy for?